gfldex/raku-shell-piping/README.md

 px<find /usr> |» px<sort> |» @a :stderr('logfile.txt'.IO & @err & Capture);
 ```

+The value `Capture` can have an `Int` mixed in to limit capturing to the last n
+lines.

 ### `:quiet`

 The adverb `:quiet` will gobble up all STDERR streams and discard them.
 This